 Frieseke: Under the French Influence

-Posted in Appropriation & Inspiration, Collection Highlights, Current Exhibitions, Exhibitions, Impressionism, tagged An American Odyssey: The Warner Collection of American Art, Claude Monet, Frederick Carl Frieseke, Giverny, Impressionism, James Abbott McNeill Whistler, New Britain Museum of American Art on March 30, 2011 | Leave a Comment »
+Posted in Appropriation & Inspiration, Impressionism, Special Exhibits, tagged An American Odyssey: The Warner Collection of American Art, Claude Monet, Frederick Carl Frieseke, Giverny, Impressionism, James Abbott McNeill Whistler, New Britain Museum of American Art on March 30, 2011| Leave a Comment »

 The Green Parasol, 1915.
 Frederick Carl Frieseke (1874-1939).
 Oil on Canvas, 31 3/4 x 32 in.
 The Jack Warner Collection.